DBE Certification Cost & Timeline: What to Expect in California (2026)

 Do I need a consultant for DBE certification?

-No. Many businesses successfully complete the application on their own using free resources from the Southwest SBTRC at (916) 443-5957, local SBDCs, and the APEX Accelerator.
-However, if your ownership structure is complex or you want professional assistance, a consultant can help ensure your application is complete and accurate.
+No. Many businesses complete the application on their own using free resources from the Southwest SBTRC at (916) 443-5957, local SBDCs, and the APEX Accelerator.
+A consultant cannot expedite the agency's 90-day review and cannot guarantee approval; what paid help can do is reduce errors and omissions so the 90-day clock starts sooner.
 Consultant fees typically range from $2,000 to $5,000.

 Why was my DBE application delayed?